blackmagic-debug/black-magic-org/hacking/target-cortex-m.md

-# Cortex M Targets
+# Cortex-M Targets

 Developing a new target driver for the Black Magic Probe is straight forward on many ARM platforms.
 This page collects some notes taken while developing drivers.
 As a convention, source files are referenced from the top level directory of the repository with a dot (.) so the directory for target files is `./src/target`.

-## Hooking your Driver into the System
+## Hooking your target support into the system

-Your driver will typically be written in a single source file which should be in the `./src/target` directory and named with an obvious name.
-For example, drivers for the ST Micro STM32F1 series are in the file `src/target/stm32f1.c`
+Your driver will typically be written in a single source file which should be in the `./src/target` directory and named after the family you wish to add support for.
+For example, support for the ST Micro STM32F1 series are in the file `src/target/stm32f1.c`

-This file will define exactly one globally visible function named `<target>_probe` with the C prototype of `bool <target>_probe(target *t);` Any other functions or data you declare in this file should be declared `static` to avoid name collisions with other functions.
+This file will define exactly one globally visible function named `<target>_probe` with the C prototype of `bool <target>_probe(target *t);`.
+Any other functions or data you declare in this file should be declared `static` to avoid name collisions with other target implementations.

-You will modify three files to make your target part of the BMP build, the first is the make file, `./src/Makefile` which should have your source added to the `SRC =` definition.
-The second is `./src/target/cortexm.c` where you will add a line of the form `PROBE(<target>_probe);` in the sequence of other calls to probe functions.
-The third file will be `./src/target/target_internal.h` where you will add a prototype for your probe function.
+You will modify four files to make your target part of the BMP build, the first is the make file, `./src/Makefile` which should have your source added to the `SRC =` definition.The second is `./src/target/cortexm.c` where you will add a line of the form `PROBE(<target>_probe);` in the sequence of other calls to probe functions.
+The third file will be `./src/target/target_probe.h` where you will add a prototype for your probe function.
+Finally `./src/target/target_probe.c` where you will use the `TARGET_PROBE_WEAK_NOP` macro to add a weak linked stub for your probe function.

 A typical target driver will be updates to these three files and your new `./src/target/<target>.c` file.